daisubc/ADCHEM2024/_pages/workshops.md

 The target audience needs to have basic understanding and implementation experience of common data science methods.
 However, deep data science domain knowledge and programming proficiency is not needed.
 As such, we welcome industrial practitioners, academic researchers and students.

+## Application of Machine Learning in Accelerating MPC for Chemical Processes (Half-day)
+### Presenter(s): Martin Klaučo, Patrik Valábek (Slovak University of Technology)

+**Overview**: The aim of this workshop is to provide hands-on experience for applications of machine learning tools in connection with control theory.
+Specifically, we introduce several possibilities as to how the MPC can be accelerated.
+We will provide a general overview and introduction to machine learning case studies suggesting suitable architectures and data preparation.
+Next, the workshop will introduce traditional MPC-mimicking procedures to generate approximate explicit control laws and procedures to general controllers posed as neural networks with stability guarantees.
+Case studies and examples will be tailored to chemical processes and problems arising in this domain.
+The workshop is primarily intended for graduate students and early-stage researchers and, as well as for all community members interested in hands-on applications of machine learning tools in process control.
+Furthermore, the workshop will be organized in interactive mode; hence, participants will gain experience in experiment preparation and coding examples.

+## Intelligent Alarm Management Techniques and Applications (Half-day)
+### Presenter(s): Wenkai Hu (China University of Geosciences), Jiandong Wang (Shandong University of Science and Technology), Fan Yang (Tsinghua University), Tongwen Chen (University of Alberta), Sirish L. Shah (University of Alberta), Masaru Noda (Fukuoka University), Kevin Brown (mCloud, Canada)

+**Overview**: In the dynamic landscape of complex industrial facilities, effective alarm management is paramount to ensuring operational efficiency, safety, and overall system reliability.
+However, in real industries, alarm systems usually suffer from degraded performance due to alarm overloading and the presence of alarm floods.
+Thus, there is a strong need to develop and deploy intelligent alarm management tools, so as to improve the alarm system performance and reduce operators’ workload.
+This workshop is meticulously crafted to address the unique challenges posed by the intricacies of modern industrial alarm systems.
+The workshop's primary objective is to empower industry professionals with the data analytic tools to navigate the complexities of alarm monitoring, ensuring not only compliance with industrial standards but also enhancing operational efficiency.

 <!--
 # Workshops